sbstnlambert/early-bird-barber-booking-bot/README.md

 ### Configuration

-4. Configure the bot settings in `config/config.py`, including the salon's URL and ChromeDriver path.
+4. Configure the ChromeDriver path in `config/config.py`, depending on the OS you're using.
+If the ChromeDriver version doesn't match your Chrome version, find and download the relevant version on the [Google Chrome Labs](https://googlechromelabs.github.io/chrome-for-testing/).

-5. Obtain a Pushbullet API key from [Pushbullet](https://www.pushbullet.com/) and update it in the `Notifier` class constructor in `notifications/notifier.py`.
+5. Obtain a Pushbullet API key from [Pushbullet](https://www.pushbullet.com/) and update it in `main.py`.

+6. Still in `main.py`, select your `appointment_date` in the `check_appointment_availability()` method.

-6. Run the bot by executing:
+7. Run the bot by executing:

 ```python main.py```